popopanda/ch_lamb_demo/README.md

 - Provisions ALB in front of chhello Fargate container

 ## CI/CD
-- CI/CD is done through CircleCI
+- CI/CD is ran through CircleCI

+Build:
 - Builds image from dockerfile in master branch
 - Push docker image to docker hub

+Test1:
 - Runs docker container from image built
+- Curls localhost to check a return of 200

+Test2:
+- Checks for terraform format

+Deploy:
 - Deploys image into Fargate

 ### Modules